When you buy a product through a link on our site, we may earn a commission. Learn More.

 Precautions of Using Dog Iron Supplements

-The main precautions are the potential side effects and allergic reactions.
+The main precautions are the potential side effects and allergic reactions, as with antioxidant supplements and other vitamins.
 I do not have any trouble with the product that I chose as the best dog iron supplement.
 Occasionally, a dog will get an upset tummy and throw up the food.
 Usually, this is temporary and goes away by itself, sometimes within a few hours, at most within a few days.
 When a dog is having stomach problems, to let their system rest, I give a bland meal of chicken broth and soft cooked rice.

 Parasites like hookworms may cause stomach problems.
 Parasites can also be a cause of anemia, so that is something I deal with.
 I get rid of the parasites and then give the best dog iron supplement to help the dog rebuild its strength.